rm-hull/wireframes/README.md

 ![Aventador](https://raw.github.com/rm-hull/wireframes/master/doc/gallery/translucent/aventador.png)

-Adapted and extended from a javascript (originally by Kragen Javier Sitaker, see references below) into ClojureScript (that will render to SVG or an HTML5 Canvas), and Clojure (that will render to a Graphics2D object or SVG).
+Adapted and extended from a javascript demo (originally by Kragen Javier Sitaker, see references below) into a ClojureScript/Clojure library (that will render to SVG, an HTML5 Canvas or a Graphics2D object depending on the runtime environment).

 A variety of (in-progress) generated wireframe and solid shapes can be found in the [gallery](https://github.com/rm-hull/wireframes/blob/master/GALLERY.md).